 The iPad comes with a bucket-load of apps both built-in and from the App Store that helps salespeople demo their products.
 Apps like iPhoto, Photo.app, and other cloud-based albums and slideshow apps are readily available for salespeople to display the images in ultra high-quality.

 Custom 3D apps and CAD software, built specifically for the iPad can also help people involved in real-estate, product development or mechanical development showcase the renders in real-time right from their iPad.
-Add to this the facility of cloud-based storage and Internet access, things become even more easier.
+Add to this the facility of cloud-based storage and Internet access; things become even easier.

 Point of Sales

 One of the coolest things that the iPad has been able to integrate into the fold is Point of Sales.
-The iPhone is more of a personal gadget that doesn't exactly fit this purpose but with an iPad, salespeople are more likely to be able to do POS easily.
-With larger display, better integration of payment systems and galleries to showcase things, POS becomes very easy with the iPad.
+With the larger display, better integration of payment systems and galleries to showcase things, POS becomes very easy with the iPad.

 On Accepting Payments On-the-Go